lonkaars/wall-e2/robot/readme.md

   |enum|`w2_e_<name>`|`w2_e_errorcodes`; `w2_e_serial_commands`|

-  this again only applies to public members. local variables should still have short descriptive names, but shouldn't be prefixed with `w2_*`.
+  this again only applies to public members. local variables should still have short descriptive names, but shouldn't be prefixed with `w2_*`
-- arbitrary numbers should be aliased to `#define` statements or `enum`s if part of a series.
+- arbitrary numbers should be aliased to `#define` statements or `enum`s if part of a series
 - general constants should be placed in `consts.h`
 - don't import `<pololu/orangutan.h>` directly, instead use `"orangutan_shim.h"` to keep code compatible with the simulator
 - don't use `<stdbool.h>`, instead use `"../shared/protocol.h"`. this makes
-  sure that `bool` values are equal to `uint8_t`. they're functionally identical.
+  sure that `bool` values are equal to `uint8_t`. they're functionally identical

 ## todo